TLOYYBCm/APP00/README.md

 - - other users collects the data,
 - - other users approcves/reject,
 - - other users can view/observe the Process

+2nd ideas:
+- a Concierge should be there like a wizard to guide/help users in their Task/ToDos